hardkeo/bridge-support-on-wsl2/README.md

 # Enabling bridge and br_netfilter modules in vanilla WSL2 (Ubuntu-22.04)
 Enable the bridge and br-netfilter modules on WSL2.
-This allows you to use "bridge" network mode for jobs.
+This allows you to use "bridge" network mode for Hashicorp Nomad jobs.

 > These are minimal steps and/or interventions that I have tested in two different environments using WSL2 with Ubuntu 22.04 vanilla.